jenkinsci/job-dsl-plugin/docs/Home.md

 ## Release Notes
 * 1.23 (unreleased)
+ * Fixed behavior when creating Jabber targets that are not group chats ([JENKINS-23090](https://issues.jenkins-ci.org/browse/JENKINS-23090))
  * Removed multiscm limit
  * Fixed support for the Description Setter Plugin
  * new parameter for CopyArtifact's StatusBuildSelector to consider only stable builds